Richard Y Zhang

 - Sullivan, Zhang, Simplified design method for litz wire.
 Paper presented at APEC 2014, Ft.
 Worth, TX.
 [Preprint]

 - Zhang, White, Kassakian, Fast simulation of complicated 3D structures above lossy magnetic media.
-Submitted to IEEE Transactions on Magnetics.
+Accepted for publication in IEEE Transactions on Magnetics.
 [Preprint]

 - Zhang, A Generalized Approach to Planar Induction Heating Magnetics.
 S.M. thesis, MIT Department of Electrical Engineering & Computer Science, 2012.